 Prayer Doodle Tutorial

-In response to numerous requests and an "official" survey, I have done a simple tutorial for a basic prayer doodle.
+Here is a simple tutorial for a basic prayer doodle.
 Thank you to Barbara Skiles who so graciously allowed me to use her doodle as the example here.

 Paper (plain, sketchbook paper, scrapbook paper… whatever you like)